hsf-training/analysis-essentials/git/07-github.md

 exercises: 0
 questions:
 - "How do I share my changes with others on the web?"
-objectives:
+---
+# Remotes in GitHub

+{% objectives "Learning Objectives" %}
 - "Explain what remote repositories are and why they are useful."
 - "Push to or pull from a remote repository."
----
-# Remotes in GitHub
+{% endobjectives %}

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this; the